 3. Manage Your Business Yourself.

 Also, keep in mind that all of the hard work you’re doing managing the different areas of your business is critical to hire the right people.
 It can be easy to open doors and say, “I’m just going to hire a salesperson to do the hard work for me.”
 However, you’d actually miss out on valuable information, such as how retailers and consumers are responding to your products.
 You would also miss out on learning valuable skills and traits- such as negotiation, persistence and what the expectations are for your role.

-So just because you have the money to hire everyone does not take away from that valuable learning experience, right?
-You want to be able to set expectations, you want to be able to empathize with your employees because they’re gonna want to know that you know how to talk the business, right?
-Similarly, if you were to hire a developer or a coder to work on your site, you know, these guys speak a totally different language.
-How else are you gonna know and understand that language unless you do some research and learn a little bit more?
+It’s best to think about it as the sum of all the other areas of your business that you are really growing.
+Whether that’s marketing, sales, operations, analyzing finances and cash flow, merchandising… all of those areas where you might think, “I can’t believe I have to do this myself,” they are amazingly valuable learning opportunities for you for when you do decide to hire out those people.
+Just because you have the money to hire everyone does not take away from that valuable learning experience.
+You want to be able to set expectations and empathize with your employees so you can understand what their work entails.
+Similarly, if you were to hire a developer or a coder to work on your site, you’d want to understand how they communicate.
+How else are you going to know and understand the language unless you do some research and learn a little bit more?